Service catalog

 In addition, you can use custom fields in automated workflows to update the Description field of a service request.

 After a field is updated, it is not available for additional updates within the same action.
-To make additional changes, exit and re-enter Update Record.
-Also, Update Record does not include variables (also known as process fields). -
+To make further changes, exit and re-enter Update Record.
+Also, Update Record does not include variables (process fields). -

-Send Notifications (available for Advanced and Premier packages).
-This is your automation tool to provide status updates of all processes to relevant stakeholders.
+Send Notifications (available for Advanced and Premier packages) is the automation tool that provides relevant stakeholders with status updates on all processes.

 - To be sent after a new laptop request has been denied.
 The notification can state denial with reasons why or steps on how to follow up for more information.

 - To be sent after a new laptop request has been approved.
-The notification can inform recipients that the laptop request has been approved and the ship date is MM.DD.YYYY.
+The notification can inform recipients that the laptop request is approved and the ship date is MM.DD.YYYY.

 See Email notification templates for more information on how to set up email templates.